Healthier and Safer Workplaces in Virginia: The CareTrek Answer #3

 In essence, the primary focus of this particular blog for CareTrek Support Group is to provide appropriate background material to support decisions by leading employers who are employee and family-centric in their orientation and are community stewards as corporate benefactors to strengthen the mental health/substance abuse aspect of its EAP offering.
 Our ideal employer client sees the value the need to enable the mental health and substance abuse EAP program to provide more meaningful financial results and operational improvements.
 Being selected as a part of the overall EAP offering for such employers versus simply being a recommended referral source among many is what CareTrek proposes and how it is positioned.

-The licensed professionals’ substance abuse monitoring, counseling and testing industry which RecoveryTrek has served for almost a decade has produced phenomenal success.
-RecoveryTrek’s consistent success is supported by retaining program contracts for many years, through renewals and contract extensions.
-However, the Physicians Health Programs (PHP) “Gold Standard”, the model upon which all licensure programs are based, has produced amazing results for many years.
-RecoveryTrek’s suite of services has been built to support and expand the Physician Health Programs (PHP) “Gold Standard” model.
+The licensed professionals’ substance abuse monitoring, counseling and testing industry which has had been in existence for decades has produced phenomenal addiction recovery success rates.
+In fact, the Physicians Health Programs (PHP) “Gold Standard”, the model upon which all licensure programs are based, has produced amazing results for many years.
+CareTrek’s suite of services has been designed to support and expand the Physician Health Programs (PHP) “Gold Standard” model.

 Following are some excerpts from an industry study published in 2018 which tout recovery success statistics as evidence of the effectiveness or rigorous compliance to the comprehensive addiction recovery program model.